linode/docs/docs/quick-answers/linux/how-to-change-selinux-modes/index.md

 Ideally, you want to keep SELinux in enforcing mode, but there may be times when you need to set it to permissive mode, or disable it altogether.
 Note that the *disabled* state means the daemon is still running and is still enforcing rules for [discretionary access control](https://en.wikipedia.org/wiki/Discretionary_access_control), however no MAC security policies are being used, and no violations are being logged.

 {{< note >}}
 To use SELinux on CentOS or Fedora, you must use the upstream kernel--you can not use the Linode kernel.
-If you need help booting the distribution-supplied kernel, [see our guide](/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel#recommended-distributions) on the topic.
+See our guide on [switching your Linode's kernel](/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel) if you need help on the topic.
 {{< /note >}}

 1. View the current enforcement mode of SELinux on your system using `sestatus`.
 You can see below that SELinux is set to permissive mode.